The Life and Adventures of Joaquín Murieta: Chapter 1

 Chapter one introduces Joaquín Murieta as a Mexican born in Sonora by "respectable parents", who eventually grew to disprove of the uncertain state of Mexico at the time.
 He was described to have an "enthusiastic admiration of the American character" and decided to risk his luck in the California Gold Rush when he was only 18 years old.
 His views of the Americans quickly began to change as he experienced racism and ridicule from the whites.
 A horrific scene is described by Rollin Ridge where a group of Americans, jealous of Murieta's mining success, beat him, tied him up, and then proceeded to rape his wife in front of him.
 Later, Ridge describes how Murieta, having recently received a horse from his half-brother whom he had just visited, was victimized by a mob that claimed the horse was stolen.
 Though Murieta expressed his disbelief and claimed to have no knowledge that the horse was stolen, the mob tied him to a tree, whipped him, then proceeded to his half-brother's house and hung him.
 At this time, Joaquín vowed that he would have his revenge on the Americans and slowly proceeded to murder the people involved in the mob.
 Joaquín, with the help of Manuel Garcia, Reyes Feliz, Claudio, Joaquín Valenzuela, Pedro Gonzales, and many others, began to steal horses and murder those who got in their way.
-Despite the various deaths and reports of theft in the area, Joaquín and his men were able to stay mostly anomymous with very few people knowing who the members of his gang and he were.
+Despite the various deaths and reports of theft in the area, Joaquín and his men were able to stay mostly anonymous with very few people knowing who the members of his gang and he were.